-A new five-part Masterpiece series on PBS opens with an older man’s voiceover recollecting the summer of 1943, a time when his mother fancied a man other than his father, and when thousands of strangers from America bumped up against his tiny village in Northern Island.
+The five-part Masterpiece series opens with an older man’s voiceover recollecting the summer of 1943, a time when his mother fancied a man other than his father, and when thousands of strangers from America bumped up against his tiny village in Northern Island.
 Set in World War II, My Mother and Other Strangers explores the culture clash between the local Irish and the Americans stationed at a U.S. Army Air Force Base, and the tensions within a marriage and family of five.

 Hattie Morahan (Sense and Sensibility) stars as Englishwoman Rose Coyne, mother to Emma, Kate and Francis.
 Owen McDonnell (An Klondike) is her loving husband Michael, a Northern Irishman who realizes he never lived up to her dreams after first winning her heart in England.
 Into their lives steps Aaron Staton (Mad Men) as Captain Ronald Dreyfuss, the honorable American officer who upends Rose’s emotions.

-Rose and Ronald share a love of literature and neither fit into their communities — an ache where they find common ground.
+Rose and Ronald share a love of literature and neither fit into their – an ache where they find common ground.
 Northern Ireland may be part of the United Kingdom, but to be born and raised in England does not a local make, even if you’re a local school teacher and shopkeeper whose native husband owns the pub and hardware store.
 Captain Dreyfus is a Tennyson-quoting former journalist, and like many American men at the start of World War II, he must adjust to military life, in his case, as a liaison officer for the US Army Air Force.

 The Lay of the Land in World War II

 The Republic of Ireland became defacto independent from the United Kingdom in 1921 and was neutral during World War II.
 In 1939, Northern Ireland – a country of the United Kingdom – declared its support for Great Britain in World War II.
 Among Northern Ireland’s contributions to the war was serving as one of the main bases to prepare for the Normandy landings in June 1944.
-Just over 10% of the 38,000 Northern Irish enlisted in the armed forces died during the war.
+Just over 10 percent of the 38,000 Northern Irish enlisted in the armed forces died during the war.

 The “two Irelands” share the island of Ireland, with Northern Ireland’s borders encompassing the northeast of the island.
 Five of Northern Ireland’s six counties have a shoreline along the central Lough Neagh, Europe’s 15th largest freshwater lake.